Browse Items (148 total)

 A tool used to protect the hand when making or mending sails.
 It is made from leather and a pad of resin forms the thimble like head used to push a needle through the tough sail cloth.
 Dated early-mid-20th century.

 Skriðuklaustur was the last Catholic monastery to be founded in Iceland before the Reformation.
 In June 1500 the farm of Skriða (in the valley of Fljótsdalur in eastern Iceland) was given to a community of Augustinian canons.
-However, there had…
+This Virtual tour is of…

 A decorated stone spindle whorl with concentric ring of punched dots and central perforation, used as a weight for a wooden drop spindle.
 The weight helped give the spindle momentum in the twisting, or spinning, of raw wool fibers into yarn for later…